Value Odds – Guide for Beginners

 • Shop around because one bookmaker may offer greater value than another

 Finding value odd can be an extremely time consuming and monotonous task but it is well worth it in the long run.
-Studying sporting events from sports you know, selecting a certain league, division, or tournament, and trusting the fact that finding positive value gives you an edge over the bookmaker can earn you a decent profit.
+Studying sporting events from sports you know, selecting a certain league, division, or tournament, and trusting the fact that finding positive value gives you an edge over the best bookmakers can earn you a decent profit.

 CRITERIA WE USE TO CHOOSE THE BEST BOOKMAKERS